Skip to main content

 Forensic Science Technician: Salary and Overview

-Becoming a forensic science technician starts with developing a firm understanding of the world of criminal justice with a bachelor’s degree.
+Becoming a forensic science technician starts with developing a firm understanding of the world of criminal justice through a bachelor’s degree program, such as the Bachelor of Science in Criminal Justice (BSCJ) program from App State Online.
 From there, students can take multiple paths to find their way into a forensic science technician position.

 What Is a Forensic Science Technician?